miromarchi/rbv_rel/README.md

 Wiki
 ----
-Go to the [relations system wiki][8] for more stuff about how we want to implement relations in this project.
+Go to the [relation wiki][8] for more stuff about how we want to implement relations in this project.

 [1]: https://github.com/fonzy85vr/retebuonvivere
 [2]: https://drupal.org/project/features